mitsuhiko/lucumr/2014/1/9/ucs-vs-utf8.rst

 character did not fit into a single 16 bit unit and needed a second one, it was necessary that everything continues working.
-If the first one was lost in transmission the second one is actually an invalid character that can be ignored and accidentally a wrong character.
+If the first one was lost in transmission the second one is actually an invalid character that can be ignored and not accidentally taken for a wrong character.

 In order to achieve that they came up with the concept of surrogate pairs to encode characters if they don't fit into ~16 bit.
 Essentially UTF-16